Toward single particle reconstruction without particle picking: Breaking the detection limit: The detection limit

 \section{The detection limit}

-In the low SNR regime---even if $x$ is known---estimating the binary sparse signal $s$ is impossible, that is, one cannot reliably detect occurrences of $x$ in the micrograph $y$.
-To support this claim, we consider a strictly simpler problem: suppose an oracle identifies for us one interval of length $L$ in the micrograph that either contains a full signal occurrence (plus noise), or contains just noise.
-Our task is to determine which one it is, that is, to determine whether the corresponding entry of $s$ is 0 or 1.
-The oracle further provides the signal $x$, the probability $q$ that the interval contains signal, and the noise variance $\sigma^2$.
+In the low SNR regime---even if the 3-D structure is known---one cannot reliably detect the projection images in the micrograph.
+To support this claim, we consider a strictly simpler problem: suppose an oracle identifies for us one patch in the micrograph that either contains a full signal occurrence (plus noise), or contains just noise.
+Our task is to determine which one it is.
+The oracle further provides the true signal $x$, the noise variance $\sigma^2$, and the probability $q$ that we observe signal-plus-noise as opposed to pure noise.